 Your stay at this beautiful Radisson Grand Lucayan beachfront hotel is included in your fishing package.

-On Grand Bahama Island the fishing is as good as or better than ever and with the slow economy, the Bahamas fishing industry has cooled off a bit.
+The Grand Bahama Island Bonefishing is as good as or better than ever and with the slow economy, the Bahamas fishing industry has cooled off a bit.
 As a result, many lodges that were always booked now have some availability, including Grand Bahama Bonefishing.
 Let us help you arrange your next trip!

 If you have been there then you know already, if you haven’t been, then go now!
 Just remember, Edward Johnston told you so……….Book now for the rest of this year and/or reserve your spot in 2013.
 Please feel free to call us with any questions you may have.